Field hockey court adorned by the controversial London 2012 branding.

 Figure 3: Logos of the other bidding cities

-With regards to tradition, the 2012 Olympics would not be the first time London has hosted an Olympic event as they have also previously hosted the 1948 Olympics.
+With regard to tradition, the 2012 Olympics would not be the first time London has hosted an Olympic event as they have also previously hosted the 1948 Olympics.
 These Olympics were the first time the world met in international competition since the end of World War II.
 The logo for the 1948 Summer Games consisted of a single colored outlined image of the “Big Ben” Clock Tower in London with the Olympic rings on the foreground and the appropriate type displaying “XIVth Olympiad” and “London 1948” in capitals (Figure 4).

 Figure 4: Logo for the 1948 Summer Games held in London

 The hands of the clock are pointing to 4 o’clock, symbolizing “the time at which the opening of the Games was planned.”
 The typeface used on this occasion was an open face, all-caps variation of the Caslon typeface.
-The main unnoticed difference between this logo and that from the 2012 Olympics is mainly in the sense of national identity.
+The main difference between this logo and that from the 2012 Olympics is mainly in the sense of national identity.
 While the 1948 Olympics logo has one of England’s most prominent cultural icons, the “Big Ben”, the new logo by Wolff Olins seems to ignore any sense of nationalism.
 This could be considered as a bold move that would push towards a more neutral and universal design aesthetic and could be well suited for future Olympic events.
 But if we look further down the road, this would not be the first time national identity is deprioritized.
 The design of the 1972 Olympics in Munich (Figure 5) is one of the best case studies on how Olympic design can detach itself from national motifs and create a more “post-national” design approach for international events.

 Figure 5: Program graphics for the 1972 Munich Olympics (Design: Otl Aicher)